Grants for insulation and upgrades

 Heat pumps are powered by electricity and so are the only heating technology that can be zero carbon in the near future.
 The Electricity supply system is rapidly de-carbonising, with zero carbon sources providing over 50% of our electricity in 2022.
 The government has committed to the de-carbonisation of the grid by 2035.
 So every year your heat pump will be getting greener.
 Already a heat pump produces a third of the carbon emissions compared to natural gas and a quarter when compared with heating oil.

-Heat pumps are very efficient as they generate more heat energy than the electrical energy consumed (by a factor or 300%).
+Heat pumps are very efficient as they generate more heat energy than the electrical energy consumed (by a factor of 300%).
 This is because they extract heat from the air (or ground) in a process that is similar to a refrigerator (but in reverse).
-These systems are very common in many colder countries than the UK e.g. Norway and have been around for over 30 years.
+These systems are very common in many colder countries than the UK e.g. Norway and have been around for over 50 years.

 © Copyright Sustainable Danbury